Facebook, Twitter, Google say they’re committed to fighting Russian meddling

 But lawmakers have said the companies need to do more.
 Earlier this month, Sens.
 Mark Warner, a Democrat from Virginia, and Amy Klobuchar, a Democrat from Minnesota, introduced the Honest Ads Act, which would require social networks to meet the same standards that political ads on TV and radio must meet.

 Fearing unwanted regulation, Facebook and Twitter pre-emptively adopted new policies days before the hearings this week.
 Facebook promised more transparency for its political ads.
-Twitter announced it was blocking ads from Russia-sponsored news sites Russia Today and Sputnik.
+Twitter announced it's blocking ads from Russia-sponsored news sites Russia Today and Sputnik.

 Whether the companies can stave off regulation will depend in large part on their performance this week before lawmakers.
-During the tech giants' first testimony on Capitol Hill on Oct.
-4, senators slammed the three companies for not taking the threats seriously.
+Earlier this month at a press conference at the US Capitol, senators slammed the three companies for not taking the threats seriously.

 "Frankly, their initial reaction to Russian involvement has been a bit embarrassing," Sen. Mark Warner, the top Democrat on the Senate Intelligence Committee, said in a Q&A with CNET on Friday.
 "They underestimated how serious the problem was."